 We expressed the first two terms in our system of differential equations as:

-dxdt=-xiλi(a-τ,t-τ) (6)
+dx(a,t)dt=-xiλi(a,t-a) (6)

-dzidt=xxiλia-τ,t-τ- k≠iλka-τ,t-τ+ σz** (7)
+dzi(a,t)dt=xλia,t-a-k≠iλka,t-a+ σz** (7)

-Where zi= the single. , in (7), λkcorresponds to the FOI for any strain besides the strain (i) that is acting on the population in question (zi).
+Where zi=zi(a,t) represents the proportion of individuals that test positive for the single strain i.

 From (6), we can then solve directly for xa,t.